Global stability of vacuum for the relativistic Vlasov-Maxwell-Boltzmann system: Introduction

 then the relativistic Vlasov-Maxwell-Boltzmann system \eqref{RVMB1}-\eqref{RVMB2} admits a global solution.
 Moreover, we have the following estimates in $t$ for distribution function

 where $\hat Z$ is defined in \Cref{def:vectorfields}, and the following optimal in $t$ estimates for electromagnetic fields:

 \end{theorem}

 As a significant byproduct of our work, we establish the \textit{first chain rule for the relativistic Boltzmann operator}.
-This result overcomes a long-standing structural barrier caused by the lack of symmetry in the relativistic collision kernel.
-We believe this identity is of independent mathematical interest and will serve as a fundamental tool for future research requiring high-order regularity in relativistic kinetic theory.
+We believe this identity is of independent mathematical interest and will serve as a fundamental tool for relativistic kinetic theory.